yellhtetaung/FreeCodeCamp-Nodejs/README.md

 ## What is Node.js

-A platform allow us to run javaScript on Computer or Server.
+A platform allow us to run JavaScript on Computer or Server.

 - Read, Delete, Upload Files
 - Easy Communicate with Database